glibsonoran/Plush-for-ComfyUI/README.md

 *prompt*:  Your prompt, it doesn’t need to be wordy or complex, simpler prompts work better.

 *example (optional)*:  A text example of how you want ChatGPT’s prompt to look.
-There’s a default example in Style Prompt that works well, you can override it if you like by using this input.
-Examples are for writing style, it doesn’t matter if they pertain to the same subject as your prompt.
+There’s a default example in Style Prompt that works well, but you can override it if you like by using this input.
+Examples are mostly for writing style, it doesn’t matter if they pertain to the same subject as your prompt.

 **Outputs**: